 Medicine-Pediatric residents are regarded as categorical residents by both departments and are highly respected.
 Because Medicine-Pediatrics residents bring a special wealth of knowledge to both departments, their expertise is valued.
 We welcome applicants whose career goals are academic medicine, the practice of general internal medicine or pediatrics, or disciplines that require these backgrounds.

-Intern year is 12 months in duration and is divided into four, three-month blocks: two blocks of internal medicine and two of pediatrics.
+Intern year is 12 months in duration and is divided into four, three-month blocks on internal medicine and pediatrics.
 Although specific rotations may vary from year to year, a special effort is made to provide residents with an effective balance of intensive care, ambulatory, and inpatient ward experience.
-The pediatric blocks contain one ambulatory rotation, two nursery rotations (full-term and intensive care), two inpatient ward rotations and one elective.
-The medicine half of the internship consists of one-month rotations in geriatric medicine, two subspecialty rotations, two general medicine experiences, and an intensive care unit rotation.
+The pediatric blocks contain one ambulatory rotation, two nursery rotations (full-term and intensive care), two inpatient ward rotations and community rotation.
+The medicine half of the internship consists of one-month rotations in geriatric medicine, two subspecialty rotations (Hematology/Oncology and Cardiology), two general medicine experiences, and an intensive care unit rotation.

 Second and Third Years

 These two years are categorized as junior residency.
-They consist of one year of junior residency in medicine and one year of junior residency in pediatrics.
-Residents rotate between medicine and pediatrics every three months to maintain a continuity of experience and proficiency in both disciplines.
+Residents continue to rotate between medicine and pediatrics every three months to maintain a continuity of experience and proficiency in both disciplines.
 The experience in each department is very similar to that offered to the categorical medicine and pediatric residents to achieve board eligibility.
 The rotations include inpatient wards, intensive care units, electives, ambulatory clinics, the local federally qualified health center (FQHC) both on medicine and pediatrics, and emergency department experiences.

-Medicine-Pediatrics residents complete six months of senior residency in each department, alternating between departments every three months.
 Medicine experiences consist of an inpatient supervisory general medicine rotation at DRH, inpatient specialty electives, an intensive care month, and an emergency medicine acute care rotation.
-The pediatric portion of the schedule includes six one-month rotations with electives and inpatient experiences at Duke and Wake Med.
+The pediatric portion of the schedule includes six one-month rotations with electives and inpatient experiences at Duke and an option at Wake Med.

 Combined Medicine-Pediatrics Continuity Clinic

-Combined Medicine-Pediatrics trained faculty staff the house officer continuity clinic.
-Interns and residents are encouraged to follow the patients they discharge from the hospital and care for in the Emergency Department, and these patients help form each resident’s clinic population over a four-year period.
+Combined Medicine-Pediatrics trained faculty precept the house officer continuity clinic.
+Interns and residents are encouraged to follow the patients they discharge from the hospital, nursery and care for in the Emergency Department, and these patients help form each resident’s clinic population over a four-year period.

 Pre-clinic conferences on ambulatory topics in both medicine and pediatrics are held weekly.
 Conferences are a collaborative experience with residents and faculty.

 The residents establish a continuity experience with their patients and have annual adult exams, pediatric well child checks, return appointments and acute visits scheduled weekly.
-We serve a diverse patient population with a wide range of medical conditions and socioeconomic status.
 Residents have a balanced outpatient experience and see approximately 50% pediatric and 50% adult patients in each session.

 Medicine-Pediatrics Ambulatory Elective

 Our residents participate in a one month rotation during both of their junior residency years.
 The Medicine-Pediatrics resident adult ambulatory elective provides the opportunity for our residents to rotate with general and specialty faculty preceptors in the outpatient setting.
 Experiences include a community (private practice) medicine-pediatrics clinic, sports medicine, transition clinic, adult congenital heart clinic, hematology/sickle cell clinic, dermatology, rheumatology, and opportunities in developing quality improvement projects.
 Residents complete the Transition Curriculum during their Med-Peds ambulatory elective.

 Medicine-Pediatric residents often participate in a wide variety of additional scholarly activities during their training.
 Many have the opportunity to present their research at meetings and represent Duke at conferences.
 View examples of some of the recent scholarly accomplishments of our Medicine-Pediatrics residents.